jxsvoboda/sycek/README.md

 NOTE: Floating point support is not implemented yet.

 `syc` is a compiler, lint-like tool / checker.
 It compiles C for the Sinclair ZX Spectrum (Zilog Z80 processor).
+It can be also used as a Z80 assembler.

 `syc` also complements `ccheck` checking for certain programming iand C style issues that cannot be reliably detected withough actually